GregSommerville/Evolutionary.Net/Readme.md

 ## Genetic Programming Basic Concepts

-The ideas behind genetic programming originally came from a book called “Genetic Programming” by John Koza.
+The ideas behind genetic programming originally came from a book called ï¿½Genetic Programmingï¿½ by John Koza.
 It described how populations of automatically generated programs could compete against each other, with the fittest programs selected for reproduction via genetic crossover.
 Ultimately, after a number of generations, the best solution found is executable code that can be used like any other function.

 To learn more about genetic programming, you have a few options.